|REGULATIONS FOR THE REGISTRATION AND PARKING OF MOTOR VEHICLES|

 and marked for the use of disabled persons.

 All Motor Vehicles on University Sites must display a valid parking Permit (for example, on the front windscreen).

 At Academic Sites this is from 0800 hours unless parking in the Pay and Display or the Reserved Visitors' Car Park.

 Parking on Academic Sites without a valid Academic campus parking Permit is permitted, however, at

 weekends and from 17.00 hours (16.00 hours at Avenue Campus) to 00.00 hours on Monday to

 The issue of a parking permit does not guarantee a parking space at University Premises.
+It is the University's policy to issue more Permits than there are spaces available at Academic Sites.
 No permit will be

-issued to anyone who has an outstanding fine.
+issued to anyone who has an outstanding penalty charge notice (PCN).
 Staff and Students living up to 3 miles from their main

 University base (as calculated by the applicable University’s online car parking system accessible on SUSSED)